crate/crate/docs/general/builtins/scalar-functions.rst

 ..
 NOTE::

    The algorithm of the calculation which is used when the distance function is used as part of the result column list has a different precision than what is stored inside the index which is utilized if the distance function is part of a WHERE clause.

    For example if ``select distance(...)`` returns 0.0 an equality check with ``where distance(...) = 0`` might not yield anything at all due to the precision difference.

-.. _scalar-within:
+.. _scalar_within:

 ``within(shape1, shape2)``
 --------------------------